Biden seeks to boost fuel economy to thwart Trump rollback

 The Trump rollback of the Obama-era standards would require a projected 29 mpg in “real world” stop-and-start driving by 2026.
 It wasn't clear what the real world mileage would be under the Biden standards.
 Under Obama administration rules, it would have increased to 37 mpg.

-Automakers said in statements they would work toward the 40% to 50% electric vehicle sales goal.
+Automakers said they would work toward the 40% to 50% electric vehicle sales goal.

-“You can count on Toyota to do our part,” said Ted Ogawa, the company's North America CEO, adding that the goal is great for the environment and Toyota employees.
+“You can count on Toyota to do our part,” said Ted Ogawa, the company's North America CEO.

 General Motors, Stellantis and Ford said in a joint statement that their recent electric-vehicle commitments show they want to lead the U.S. in the transition away from combustion vehicles.